Premiere logo icon

 3. Select Color Correction and you will see multiple options underneath this option as well.

-5. Navigate to the Source Monitor and select the Effect Controls tab.
+5. Open the the Effect Controls Panel.

 6. Select the clip you want to edit in the Timeline and make sure that the cursor is over that clip.
 You will see a window where you can edit the colors of your clip.
 There will be a big color wheel and many other editing options.
 The Color Corrector can be used to fix color balance and exposure.
 We recommend playing around with these options to see how the color and exposure changes in your clip.
 You will see these changes in the Program Monitor as you adjust them.